smart-edge-open/specs/doc/applications/openness_service_mesh.md

 ...
 ```

 With Istio enabled in the media analytics services flavor, Istio creates two new [Destination Rules](https://istio.io/latest/docs/concepts/traffic-management/#destination-rules) in the service mesh.
-These Destination Rules enable Mutual TLS for each individual service, which enforces the need for any client attempting to connect to the services via the service mesh to also use the Mutual TLS mode.
+These Destination Rules enable Mutual TLS for each service, which enforces the need for any client attempting to connect to the services via the service mesh to also use the Mutual TLS mode.
 This prevents any client not using Mutual TLS from connecting with any of the media analytics services pods on the service mesh.

 ```yaml
 apiVersion: networking.istio.io/v1beta1